Quinolone antibiotic: Children

-In most countries, fluoroquinolones are approved for use in children only under narrowly defined circumstances, owing in part to the observation of high rates of musculoskeletal adverse events in fluoroquinolone-treated juvenile animals.
+In most countries, fluoroquinolones are only approved for use in children under narrowly defined circumstances, owing in part to the observation of high rates of musculoskeletal adverse events in fluoroquinolone-treated juvenile animals.
+The use of fluoroquinolones in those 18 years of age and under is only FDA approved for complicated UTI's (pyelonephritis and for postexposure prophylaxis) and treatment of inhalation anthrax.
 In the UK, the prescribing indications for fluoroquinolones for children are severely restricted.
-Only inhalant anthrax and pseudomonal infections in cystic fibrosis infections are licensed indications in the UK due to ongoing safety concerns.
+Only inhalational anthrax and pseudomonal infections in cystic fibrosis infections are licensed indications in the UK due to ongoing safety concerns.
 In a study comparing the safety and efficacy of levofloxacin to that of azithromycin or ceftriaxone in 712 children with community-acquired pneumonia, serious adverse events were experienced by 6% of those treated with levofloxacin and 4% of those treated with comparator antibiotics.
 Most of these were considered by the treating physician to be unrelated or doubtfully related to the study drug.
 Two deaths were observed in the levofloxacin group, neither of which was thought to be treatment-related.
 Spontaneous reports to the U.S. FDA Adverse Effects Reporting System at the time of the 20 September 2011 U.S. FDA Pediatric Drugs Advisory Committee included musculoskeletal events (39, including five cases of tendon rupture) and central nervous system events (19, including five cases of seizures) as the most common spontaneous reports between April 2005 and March 2008.
 An estimated 130,000 pediatric prescriptions for levofloxacin were filled on behalf of 112,000 pediatric patients during that period.

 Meta-analyses conclude that fluoroquinolones pose little or no additional risk to children compared to other antibiotic classes.
 Fluoroquinolone use in children may be appropriate when the infection is caused by multidrug-resistant bacteria, or when alternative treatment options require parenteral administration and oral therapy is preferred.

 Adverse effects

-While typical drug side effects reactions are mild to moderate, sometimes serious adverse effects occur.

-Boxed warnings
+On May 12, 2016 the U.S. Food and Drug Administration advised that the serious, disabling and potentially permanent side effects associated with fluoroquinolone antibiotics (Cipro, Levaquin, Avelox, etc.) generally outweigh the benefits for patients with acute sinusitis, acute bronchitis, and uncomplicated urinary tract infections.
+These side effects can involve tendons, muscles, joints, nerves and the central nervous system as well as cardiac, dermatologic and worsening of myasthenia gravis conditions.
+With fluoroquinolones these effects are sometimes collectively called floxing.